OHDSI/ShinyDeploy/QueryLibrary/queries/drug_exposure/DEX20.md

 CDM Version: 5.3
 -->

-# DEX20: How many people taking a drug for a given indicaton actually have that disease in their record prior to exposure?
+# DEX20: How many people taking a drug for a given indication actually have that disease in their record prior to exposure?

 ## Description
+Calculate the number of people taking a drug for a given indication that actually have that disease in their record prior to exposure.

 ## Query